A live exercise to test the response of emergency services to a major incident will be conducted in Hull this weekend, on Saturday 24th June.

 Exercise Orange Falcon will take place across the morning and early afternoon of Saturday 24th June.
 Those local to the Londesborough Street area may note some unusual activity, including use of a drone to capture footage of events, supplied by Humberside Fire and Rescue.

-Hull and East Yorkshire Hospitals NHS Trust will be using its Twitter feed @HEYNHS to post information and updates throughout the exercise, which is due to conclude in the early afternoon.
+Hull University Teaching Hospitals NHS Trust will be using its Twitter feed @HEYNHS to post information and updates throughout the exercise, which is due to conclude in the early afternoon.